struct/isoalloc/README.md

 # Isolation Alloc

-IsoAlloc is a memory allocator written in C. It's security strategy is partially inspired by Chrome's PartitionAlloc.
-A memory allocation isolation strategy is best summed as keeping objects of different sizes or types separate from one another.
-The space afforded by a 64bit process makes this possible, therefore isoalloc does not support a 32 bit target.
+Isolation Alloc is a secure and fast(ish) memory allocator written in C. It's security strategy is partially inspired by Chrome's PartitionAlloc.
+A memory allocation isolation security strategy is best summed as keeping objects of different sizes or types separate from one another.
+The space afforded by a 64 bit process makes this possible, therefore Isolation Alloc does not support 32 bit targets.

 ## Design